 - Extra cash in soles: for souvenirs or tips.

-Please check out of your Cusco hotel and store your large suitcase at reception.
-For the next two days, travel light with a carry‑on or small backpack only—train services allow small bags.
+Please check out of your Cusco hotel.
+While you can store your large suitcase at the hotel reception, we offer the convenience of storing your main luggage securely at the TreXperience storage facility, if you prefer.
+For the next two days, you'll travel light with a carry-on or small backpack only (train services restrict luggage size).

 - Small backpack/carry‑on: pack for two days and one night.